Last Updated on February 25, 2021 by Greg

-Accessible parking spaces are available in either the A Ramp or B Ramp.
-Both parking facilities are directly connected to both Target Plaza and Target Field.
-To use the Target Field handicap parking areas, a visitor has to own a disabled parking permit or license plate.
+Handicap parking spaces are available in either Ramp A or Ramp B. Both parking facilities are directly connected to both Target Plaza and Target Field.
+To use these Target Field parking areas, a visitor has to own a disabled parking permit or license plate.
 Standard parking rates apply, and all major credit cards are accepted.

 Minnesota Twins Parking near Target Field

-Even though the official ramps around the field charge a reasonable price, you can cut your costs and find a spot in downtown Minneapolis for as low as $4.
+Even though the official ramps around the field charge a reasonable price, you can save money and find a spot in downtown Minneapolis for as low as $4.
 However, this means that your vehicle will be farther away, and so you will have to take a 15-minute walk to the ballpark.
 You should also note that no shuttle service is provided from on-street parking structures.

-Minneapolis has “Event Zones” near Target Field with special metered parking rates during Twins games.
-The hourly parking meters closest to the stadium charge $2.50 per hour, while parking fees further away charge $1.50 per hour.
-Street parking is located around the Olsen Memorial Highway, or you can check out the St. Anthony West neighborhoods for cheaper rates.
+Minneapolis has “Event Zones” near Target Field with special metered parking rates during Minnesota Twins games.
+The hourly parking meters closest to the stadium charge $2.50 per hour, while city parking fees further away charge $1.50 per hour.
+Street parking is located around the Olsen Memorial Highway, or you can check out the St. Anthony West neighborhoods for a cheaper spot.

-Plenty of other parking lots and garages are available in the surrounding area.
+Plenty of other parking lots and garages are available in the area surrounding Target Field.
 We have listed the important details below:

 |Parking Service||Approximate Rate||Address||Walking Distance|